Malala Yousafzai: Criminal investigation, arrests, and acquittals

 The day after the shooting, Pakistan's Interior Minister Rehman Malik stated that the Taliban gunman who shot Yousafzai had been identified.
 Police named 23-year-old Atta Ullah Khan, a graduate student in chemistry, as the gunman in the attack.
 As of 2015, he remained at large, possibly in Afghanistan.

 The police also arrested six men for involvement in the attack, but they were later released due to lack of evidence.
 In November 2012, US sources confirmed that Mullah Fazlullah, the cleric who ordered the attack on Yousafzai, was hiding in eastern Afghanistan.
 He was killed by a U.S.-Afghan air strike in June 2018.

 On 12 September 2014, ISPR Director, Major General Asim Bajwa, told a media briefing in Islamabad that the 10 attackers belonged to a militant group called "Shura".
 General Bajwa said that Israrur Rehman was the first member of the militant group to be identified and apprehended by troops.
 Acting upon the information received during his interrogation, all other members of the militant group were arrested.
 It was an intelligence-based joint operation conducted by ISI, police, and the military.

-In April 2015, the ten men who had been arrested were sentenced to life in prison by Judge Mohammad Amin Kundi, a counterterrorism judge, with the chance of eligibility for parole, and possible release, after 25 years.
+In April 2015, it was first reported that the ten men who had been arrested were sentenced to life in prison by Judge Mohammad Amin Kundi, a counterterrorism judge, with the chance of eligibility for parole, and possible release, after 25 years.
 It is not known whether the actual would-be murderers were among the ten sentenced.
-In June 2015, it was revealed that eight of the ten men tried in-camera for the attack had in fact been secretly acquitted, and insiders revealed that one of the men acquitted and freed had been the mastermind behind the murder bid.
+But in June it was revealed that eight of the ten men, who were tried in-camera for the attack, and actually confessed to helping plan the attack, had in fact been acquitted in the secret trial.
+Insiders revealed that one of the men acquitted and freed had been the mastermind behind the murder bid.
 It is believed that all the other men involved in the shooting of Yousafzai fled to Afghanistan soon afterwards and were never even captured.
 The information about the release of suspects came to light after the London Daily Mirror attempted to locate the men in prison.
-Senior police official Salim Khan stated that the eight men were released because there was not enough evidence to connect them to the attack.
+Senior police official Salim Khan and the Pakistan High Commission in London stated that the eight men were released because there was not enough evidence to connect them to the attack.

+According to Yousafzai's statement in October 2025, the two convicted men were recently released after 10 years in prison.